OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 description: "Use Outlook Smart Alerts to verify that required color categories are applied to a new message or appointment before it's sent."
 ---

-# Use Outlook Smart Alerts to verify that required color categories are applied to a new message or appointment before it's sent
+# Use Outlook Smart Alerts

 **Applies to**: Outlook on Windows